rwxrob/boost/README.md

 1. Start with Defaults and *Zero* Configuration
    1. Complex `.vimrc` is *Not* for Beginners
    1. Customizing `.vimrc` Requires Scripting Skills
-   1. Eventually, Learn a Little Vimscript
+   1. Eventually, Learn a Little Vimscript (Not Lua)
 1. Avoid Vim Pane Splitting (Use TMUX Instead)

 ## <a id=day12> Day 12: Manage Users, Groups, and Permissions